vamshi05/json-with-node-js/readme.txt

 PUT: use id,date and new weight
 GET: use id, date to get weight and also the average weight of that user
 DELETE: remove records based on id and date
+3. The data gets stored in the input.json file

 Refer console and Client for output